hai-peng-wang/bom-schema/doc/schema.md

 <a name="bom.DatasetSource"/>
 ### DatasetSource
-Oerview of the source of the original data, i.e. the system or processes that generated this dataset
+Overview of the source of the original data, i.e. the system or processes that generated this dataset
 The source is the method of production of the data.
 For example, if the data was model-generated, the details of the "source" component would